paniwani/RateMyPI/README.txt

 NOTES:

 activate.php 	- This script activates a new user’s account via email response. addpi.php		- Add's a PI given a oid and user input.
-PIs require activation by admin. checklogin.php  - Checks the current session and cookie for login variables.
+Requires activation by admin. addrating.php	- Add's a rating given a pid.
+Requires activation by admin. checklogin.php  - Checks the current session and cookie for login variables.
 Creates $login boolean as flag. db.php			- Connects to and stores all database information. debug.php		- Outputs all variables in $GLOBALS.